saragerion/introduction-to-serverless-workshop/01_Lambda/README.md

 1. Log into the AWS Console

+2. In the top-right, select the region `eu-central-1` (`Frankfurt`)

-2. Go to the Lambda console
+2. Go to the Lambda service section

 3. Click `Create function`